nuuuwan/news_lk3_data/README.md

 *2025-08-19 05:38:00* · [`adaderanalk`](https://www.adaderana.lk/news/111606/few-showers-expected-in-parts-of-the-island-today) · `en`

-A few showers will occur in the Western and Sabaragamuwa provinces and in Kandy, NuwaraEliya, Galle and Matara districts.
+A few showers will occur in the Western and Sabaragamuwa provinces and in the Kandy, Nuwara Eliya, Galle and Matara districts today (19), the Department of Meteorology said.

-Mainly fair weather will prevail over elsewhere of the island.

-Fairly strong winds of about (30-40) kmph can be expected at times over Western slopes of the central hills and in Northern, North-central and North-western provinces and in Trincomalee and Hambantota districts.
+Meanwhile, fairly strong winds of about 30-40kmph can be expected at times over the Western slopes of the central hills and in the Northern, North-central and North-western provinces and in the Trincomalee and Hambantota districts, the Met.
+Department added.

 ◼️